navneet-43/FacebookPublishMaster/replit.md

-# SocialFlow - Facebook Publishing Platform
+# SocialFlow - Social Media Publishing Platform

 ## Overview
-SocialFlow is an advanced social media publishing platform designed for Facebook business accounts.
+SocialFlow is an advanced social media publishing platform designed for Facebook and Instagram business accounts.
 Its primary purpose is to offer intelligent content management and streamlined publishing workflows with an enhanced user experience.
-The project aims to provide comprehensive tools for Facebook account management, bulk post scheduling, real-time analytics, and robust media handling, focusing on efficient and reliable content delivery to Facebook.
+The project aims to provide comprehensive tools for social media account management, bulk post scheduling, real-time analytics, and robust media handling, focusing on efficient and reliable content delivery to Facebook and Instagram.

 ## User Preferences
 - Direct dashboard access without login requirements